ForEvolve/forevolve.github.io/_drafts/en/2021-03-21-learn-coding-with-dot-net-core-part-6.md

 Concatenation is the action of pieces multiple strings together to make a new one; combine strings if you wish.
 The concatenation operator is the `+` symbol.
-The `+` operator combine both string operands (the values on the left and right side of it) into a new string.
+The `+` operator combines both string operands (the values on the left and right sides) into a new string.
 Let's look into an example to make learning easier:

 ```csharp